Information for Authors

 The author(s) retain(s) copyright for articles published in IMPULSE.

-Anyone may, without requesting permission, use original figures or tables published in IMPULSE for noncommercial and educational purpose (i.e., in a review article, in a book that is not for sale), provided that the reuse does not adapt or change the original work and maintains the integrity of the original work.
+Anyone may, without requesting permission, use original figures or tables published from research or review articles in IMPULSE for noncommercial and educational purposes (i.e., in a review article, in a book that is not for sale), provided that the reuse does not adapt or change the original work and maintains the integrity of the original work.
 Further, for any allowed reuse, the full journal reference and "Copyright (publication year year) author name(s)" must be included.
 Reuse of figures and tables for commercial purposes (i.e., in promotional materials, in a textbook for sale) is not allowed.

 Thus, IMPULSE authors do not need to obtain permission: 1) to use their original figures or tables in their future works; 2) to make copies of their papers for their own personal use, including classroom use, or for the personal use of colleagues, provided those copies are not for sale nor distributed systematically; 3) to include their papers as part of their own future works (e.g., theses); or, 4) to use all or part of their articles in printed compilations of their own works.
 However, in all cases of reuse, the full journal reference must be cited.